eClick Lending mortgage review

 - Proof of mortgage payments for the past year

-How to refinance your home loan with eClick
+How to apply for a refinance loan with eClick Lending

-Applying with eClick can be done online or over the phone.
-It claims it takes less than 40 days to process a refinance application.
+Applying with eClick can be done online, by mobile app or over the phone.
+It claims to take less than 40 days to process a refinance application.
 While it advertises a purchase option, all purchases are completed through its parent company, Midwest Equity Mortgage.

-- Click Refinance and fill out the loan amount, property value and your contact information, then select Save and continue.
+- Fill out the loan amount, property value and your contact information.
+Select Save and continue.

-- Once an eClick loan officer contacts you, you’ll be able to fill out an application online.
+- Wait for an eClick loan officer to contact you, then fill out an application online as instructed.

 - In-house lending.
 All of eClick’s mortgage applications are processed in-house and loans are originated within the company, which can help speed up the refinance process.